OpenSight/StorLever/README.md

 Differences with other similar projects
 ---------------------------------------

-There are already projects like openfiler and freeNAS which server the similar purpose, but what's the difference?
+There are already projects like openfiler and freeNAS which service the similar purpose, but what's the difference?

 Openfiler an freeNAS are both storage systems delivered with the whole operation system